 On older thermostats the heating anticipator is a wire wound adjustable heater which is energized during the "ON" cycle to help prevent overheating of the conditioned space.

 The anticipator is a part of the thermostat and if it should fail for any reason, the thermostat must be replaced.
-Modern thermostats do not have this type of heat anticipator.
-Many have a selector switch to adjust the number of cycles per hour.
+Some thermostats have a cycle rate adjustment switch to set cycles per hour.